 Fresh Breath: The Key to Fresh Breath and What to Eat

-When it comes to fresh breath and oral care, it seems many people also pay attention to what they eat.
+When it comes to fresh breath and oral care, it seems many Japanese women also pay attention to what they eat.

 "It is important to brush your teeth every day."
 (Age 39/Customer service)